gvwilson/sensibleadventures/cloudherd/new.md

 "And if he's not?"
 Noxy asked, scrambling to keep up with him as he hurried back toward the hut.
 He didn't answer.

+## Chapter 15: Into the Depths

+"He *can't*!"
+Noxy snapped a few minutes later.
+"He just can't, all right?
+I pushed him too hard yesterday.
+If we try to ride him now, we won't get a hundred strides before he thins out and drops us all."

+She was almost in tears.
+The sun was just starting to paint a sharp outline around the peaks of the mountains to the east.
+The soldiers that were hunting them would be moving soon.
+She knew they should be on Big Blue and away, but the instant she laid her hand on him, she knew that wasn't going to happen.
+The big old cloud was so tired that he could barely mind-speak a fuzzy, "Mm?"
+His flanks were so foggy that every gust of wind blew tufts of him away.
+If Grappa Gas or Granna Fee or, rot and ruin, if her *mother* saw the shape he was in, she'd be dredging privies for a year, and lucky to ever be allowed on cloudback again.

+Kulbinder growled.
+Ulfmaerr's magic had closed and scarred his wound while he slept, but he still favored his left hindleg when he walked.
+"Well, we can't stay here.
+Your Highness?"

+Thokmay looked bleakly at the cloud.
+"If Noxy says we can't fly, then we walk."

+Kulbinder's upper lip twitched back to reveal sharp teeth.
+"We can't outrun them."

+"We won't have to," Ulfmaerr said, coming up behind them.
+He had traded his satchel for a sturdy traveller's pack and a bamboo staff capped with steel at both ends.
+"If we hike up there," he pointed with his staff, "We can be in the deep forest in an hour.
+The trees will hide us from any eyes they have in the air, and they won't be able to move any faster through the trees than we can."

+"Maybe not faster than you," the tiger rumbled.
+"But the children won't be able to---"

+"Forgive me, respected," Thokmay interrupted, "But we're not children.
+And we can keep up if you can."

+He and the tiger locked eyes.
+The tiger looked away first.
+"As you say, Your Highness."
+He stretched and padded away, still favoring his leg.

+"Huh," Thokmay said, suddenly grinning.
+"That's the first time I've ever beaten him at one of those."

+They walked single file along the path that led upward from Ulfmaerr's hut.
+It disappeared sometimes beneath loose scree that had slid down the mountainside during the winter.
+A tiny stream, fast and clear and bitterly cold, cut across it several times, disdainful of the path's slow switchbacks in its hurry to reach the canyon.

+Noxy's breath fogged with every step.
+When she glanced back, she saw speckles of ice on the stubble on Thokmay's chin and upper lip.
+He smiled at her, teeth white against his dark skin.
+She forced herself to smile back, still worrying about Big Blue.
+She had told the cloud to go home, but he had just mind-mumbled again.  *There's nothing else you can do,* she told herself, but it sounded all too much like she was rehearsing excuses.